The topological Atiyah-Segal map: Families of flat connections over the Heisenberg manifold

-It is an elementary exercise to check that $N^3$ is Hausdorff, and that the quotient map $\bbR^3\to N^3$ is a covering map.
+It is an elementary exercise to check that $N^3$ is Hausdorff, and that the map $\bbR^3\to N^3$ is a covering.
 In particular, this means $N^3$ is an aspherical 3-dimensional manifold with fundamental group $H$ (and hence $N^3\heq BH$), and $N^3$ is orientable since the action of $H$ on $\bbR^3$ is orientation-preserving.
 Moreover, $N^3$ is compact; this follows, for instance, from the fact that each closed unit cube in $\bbR^3$ surjects onto $N^3$.
+In fact, $N^3$ is a circle bundle over $\bbR^2/\bbZ^2$.
+Indeed, consider the mapping